nexgenenglish/changelog/sso-api.md

 # SSO API

+## [1.2.1] on August 06th, 2020
+- [SSO-34](https://dyned.myjetbrains.com/youtrack/issue/SSO-34) create a new SSO middleware authentication model for other services
+- [SSO-35](https://dyned.myjetbrains.com/youtrack/issue/SSO-35) Add new an endpoint to get a list of all admins by UIC and ACL

 ## [1.2.0] on June 17th, 2020
 - [SSO-32](https://dyned.myjetbrains.com/youtrack/issue/sso-32) Added a log for any user's changes and display it in Get User Profile API.
 - [SSO-33](https://dyned.myjetbrains.com/youtrack/issue/sso-33) Added versioning to check API version.